2479198B/MCA-2022/README.md

 Discussion of challenges of working with music data.

-Discussion of the currrent manifestations of the data in dataset
+Discussion of the currrent manifestations of the data in dataset.

 ### Week 2 ###